AkshayMalige/AHEAD_2025/vadd/part4.md

   1. After simulation completes, click *Run* under C Synthesis.

 The default output format for C synthesis is RTL.
-This is to let you evaluate the results of high-level synthesis before exporting the Vivado IP or Vitis kernel for further use in an embedded system design or Data Center acceleration.
+This is to let you evaluate the results of high-level synthesis before exporting the Vivado IP or Vitis kernel (.XO) for further use in a system design.

 Again, you can view the krnl_vadd::synthesis transcript displayed in the Output window as the design is synthesized.
 Examine the transcript to see what steps the tool takes during synthesis.
 The following list describes some of the steps listed:

 Project and solution initialization loads source and constraints files, and configures the active solution for synthesis.

   * Start compilation reads source files into memory.
   * Interface detection and setup reviews and generates port and block interfaces for the function.
   * Compiler transforms code to operations.
   * Performs Synthesizeability checks.
   * Automatic pipelining of loops at tripcount threshold.
   * Unrolling loops, both automatic and user-directed.